avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 In isolates of the current pandemic lineage (7PET lineage), we usually see the two genes that encode the A and B subunits of the cholera toxin close together on Chromosome 1.
 These two genes are called the *ctxA* and *ctxB* genes.
 If we could zoom in a lot on chromosome 1, we would be able to see the
 *ctxA* and *ctxB* genes close together in a region known as the **CTX prophage**, which is actually a piece of viral DNA that has inserted into the chromosome of *V. cholerae*.
-In other words, surprisingly, the two genes that encode the cholera toxin are actually part of a bacteriophage, a virus that infects *V. cholerae*.
 Practically 100% of isolates of the current pandemic lineage (7PET) contain the CTX prophage inserted in their chromosome, and so produce cholera toxin, and therefore cause a human host to suffer acute watery diarrhoea.

 .. figure:: CtxProphage.jpg